Toileting, Nappy Changing and intimate care Policy

 10. A clean nappy is put on making sure it is the correct size and fit for the baby/child.

-11. The lower garments are put back on and the baby/child is encouraged to wash their hands using warm water and soap.
+11. The lower garments are put back on and the baby/child is removed from the changing mat and encouraged to carry on playing.

-12. The changing mat is cleaned with a disinfectant cleaner and dried using kitchen towel.
+12. The changing mat is cleaned with a disinfectant cleaner.

-13. The gloves are removed and put with the soiled nappy and dirty wipes, are sealed and double bagged and disposed of in my outside black dustbin.
+13. The gloves are removed and put with the soiled nappy and dirty wipes, are sealed and double bagged and disposed of in the outside black dustbin.

 Other intimate care

-4. If I observe any unusual markings, discolourations or swelling including in the genital area I speak to the parent/carer immediately unless I think this would be detrimental to the child.
-If this is the case I will follow the procedure in my Safeguarding Policy.
+3. If I observe any unusual markings, discolouration’s or swelling including in the genital area I speak to the parent/carer immediately unless I think this would be detrimental to the child.
+If this is the case, I will follow the procedure in my Safeguarding Policy and contact Surrey Children’s Single Point of Access (C-Spa) on 0300 470910.

-5. I report and record any unusual emotional or behavioural response by the child.
-A written record of concerns are made and kept in the child’s personal file.
+4. I report and record any unusual emotional or behavioural response by the child.
+A written record of concerns is made and kept in the child’s personal file.

-7. The child is cleaned using wet wipes and their own personal flannel and warm soapy water.
+6. The child is cleaned using a clean flannel and warm soapy water.

-8. Clean clothes are put onto the child, they may be able to help me to do this.
+7. Clean clothes are put onto the child, they may be able to help us to do this.

-9. A safe and comforting area is provided if the child needs to rest and be quiet or is not feeling well.
+8. Safe and comforting care is provided if the child needs to rest and be quiet or is not feeling well.

-10. Any washable items used (flannels, children’s clothes, spare swimming costumes or clothes kept at my house etc) are washed in my washing machine at the hottest temperature that the items will take.
+9. Any washable items used (flannels, children’s clothes, spare swimming costumes or clothes kept at Ilana’s house etc) are washed in my washing machine at the hottest temperature that the items will take.

 Policy Written by: Ilana Hill Date: 22 July 2012